BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 - The problem can be automatically fixed, but the user needs to choose which solution to use
 - The app can likely automatically fix the problem with negligible impact on the user

-Effectively supporting users when problems occur can build trust and confidence, and essential aspect for financial applications.
+Effectively supporting users when problems occur can build trust and confidence, an essential aspect for financial applications.

 ### Encouraging lightning network